Thales-arias/Congresso_IBAP_2025/README.md

 "Measurement invariance of the Teaching Work Context Scale across Basic Education levels."

-All materials available here are meant to contribute to open, replicable, and auditable science!
+All materials available here are meant to contribute to a open, replicable, and auditable science!

 Feel free to explore the files!